jamm3e3333/oicd-open-card/README.md

 Find the API documentation [here](./docs/api/openapi.yaml) written in swagger, copy the file to [Swagger editor](https://editor.swagger.io/?_ga=2.245618116.1359773802.1671205457-100018630.1670623569).

-Or run the application and visit the path `/api/v1/docs` in the browser.
+Or run the application and visit the path `/api/v1/docs` in the browser or visi [apiDocs](http://jakubvala.co).

 ## 🚀 Project setup